SAP-samples/btp-cf-multitenant-extension/discover/business-scenario/README.md

 ### SAP Customers​

-City Scooter, Bike Sharing and Car Renting are three different companies renting electric vehicles to franchise companies. ​ In order to speed up the onboarding of new franchises, each of them purchased the EasyFranchise application. ​ Each one of these companies has their own SAP S/4HANA system which would be connected to the Easy Franchise application.
+City Scooter, Bike Sharing and Car Renting are three different companies renting electric vehicles to franchise companies. ​ In order to speed up the onboarding of new franchises, each of them purchased the Easy Franchise application. ​ Each one of these companies has their own SAP S/4HANA system which would be connected to the Easy Franchise application.

 ### Franchise Companies​